sugaryourcoffee/vimnote/README.md

     Study ; Study VimL to get more professional ; Jennifer

 Visually select the table, then press `:<C-U>FormatTable;`.
-This will create a pandoc multiline table as shown below
+This will create a pandoc multi line table as shown below

     -----------------------------------------------------
     Topic    Description                         Who